 Bujins are a deck based on the symbiotic relationship between the Beast-Warrior-type “Bujin” monsters and the Beast-type “Bujingi” monsters.
 The main Bujin monster is Bujin Yamato, which cycles monsters from the deck to the hand to the grave.
 The other Bujin monsters support and swarm around Yamato, while the Bujingi monsters serve as a graveyard toolbox for monster/backrow removal, targeting/destruction protection, and Damage Step ATK boosts.
 Bujingi Crane is an additional ATK boost that can be activated from the hand for even more protection.
 Overall Bujins function as a control deck, working slowly to dissect their opponent’s field.

-Currently, we do not have enough statistics on this deck to generate a breakdown.
+We currently do not have enough statistics on this deck to generate a breakdown.
+See below for recent decklists.

 Bujin Arasuda can be special summoned off your Bujingi monsters being banished from the grave for their effects, not just your opponent’s banishing effects like Spellbook of Fate.